 HEHP 265 Kinesiology 3 cr.

-An overview of the study of human motion, structure and function.
-Principles governing structure and function.
+HEHP 265 is an overview of the study of human motion, structure and function.
 Principles governing movements related to the muscles, bones, and joints are emphasized.
 This information will be used to analyze performance and motor skills.
-Prerequisite(s): BIOL 130.
 Code 2 course fee.

-HEHP 266 Exercise & Health Counseling 3 cr.
+HEHP 266 Exercise and Health Counseling 3 cr.